 Boarding in the Sixth Form is designed to give the girls high levels of personal responsibility and independence in preparation for life beyond school.
 Girls in Sixth Form boarding enjoy an environment that, whilst still being both supportive and caring, encourages them to develop into independent young women, ready to embrace the next step of their lives when most girls go on to university or specialist art, music and drama schools.
 All Sixth Formers, boarders and day girls, are allowed to wear their own clothes in school, although there is a sixth form dress code that they all have to follow.
 This allows for comfort and also a chance to express individuality and character.

-The current 6th form accommodation / common rooms are well equipped, each with a kitchen, sofas and the latest TV channels, including Netflix.
 There are many opportunities to take part in a wide variety of weekend activities such as theatre trips, cinema, independent study days in London and visits to restaurants; there is always something to do in Sixth Form boarding!
 Girls also have much more freedom in the Sixth form and are allowed to go into Guildford (during the week) and London (at the weekends) with parental permission.
 Full boarders may also choose to stay elsewhere for weekends and this can be arranged through the Housemistress.

 Meet the Sixth Form Housemistress: Mrs Alexander